-The South Dakota Legislature gave the PUC authority to issue permits for energy conversion, AC/DC conversion, wind energy and electric transmission facilities.
-An energy conversion facility is a generation facility, other than a wind generation facility, capable of generating 100 megawatts or more of electricity.
-In considering applications, the commission's primary duty is to ensure the location, construction and operation of the facilities will produce minimal adverse effects on the environment and the citizens.
+The South Dakota Legislature gave the PUC authority to issue permits for certain pipelines.
+South Dakota pipelines within the commission's siting jurisdiction include those designed to transport coal, gas, liquid hydrocarbons, liquid hydrocarbon products, or carbon dioxide, for example.
+In considering applications, the commission's primary duty is to ensure the location, construction and operation of the pipeline will produce minimal adverse effects on the environment and the citizens.
 The commission determines these factors based on definitions, standards and references specified in South Dakota Codified Laws and Administrative Rules.
-For energy conversion facilities, AC/DC conversion facilities and transmission facilities, the PUC has one year from the date of application to make a decision; six months for wind energy facilities.
+In pipeline siting cases, the commission has one year from the date of application to make a decision.

-The commission strives to issue a reasoned decision and conditions where appropriate that uphold the law and discourage a potentially expensive and lengthy appeal process.
+The commission strives to issue a reasoned decision and conditions, where appropriate, that uphold the law and discourage a potentially expensive and lengthy appeal process.